-- 7(1) The council shall manage, govern and regulate the affairs and business of the college. - (2) The council consists of: - (a) the number of councillors prescribed in the bylaws, which is to be not less than seven or more than 20 councillors elected from the membership in accordance with this Act and the bylaws; - (b) the dean of the College of Pharmacy, University of Saskatchewan, or his or her designate; - (c) the immediate past president of the college; and - (d) the persons appointed pursuant to section 8. - (3) Councillors who hold office pursuant to clause (2)(a) or (c) hold office for the terms determined in the bylaws. - (4) Councillors who hold office pursuant to clauses (2)(a), (b) and (c) are entitled to remuneration and reimbursement for expenses in the amount determined in the bylaws.
+- 7(1) The council shall govern, manage and regulate the affairs and business of the college. - (2) The council consists of: - (a) the number of councillors elected or appointed in accordance with the bylaws; and - (b) the persons appointed pursuant to section 8. - (3) Councillors elected or appointed pursuant to clause (2)(a) are entitled to remuneration and reimbursement for expenses in the amount prescribed in the bylaws. - (4) Each councillor elected or appointed pursuant to clause (2)(a) holds office: - (a) for the term prescribed in the bylaws; and - (b) until the person's successor is elected or appointed, as the case may be.